-Noise analysis of the Preferred Alternative identified reasonable and feasible noise walls along the north side of I-75 between the southbound service drive and the freeway.
+Preliminary noise analysis of the Practical Alternatives identified reasonable and feasible noise walls along the north side of I-75.
+It is anticipated similar walls will be identified, at a more refined level, for the Preferred Alternative.
 If the project proceeds to design, provisions would be made for fire hydrant access through noise walls.
-Discussions with the adjacent community and emergency services agencies during design will identify locations where access through the wall may be necessary.
+Discussions with the adjacent community and emergency services agencies will identify locations where access through the wall may be necessary.
 Where there are extensive lengths of noise wall, locked panels are sometimes provided to allow emergency personnel access through the walls.
 Coordination with the local community and the City of Detroit regarding these issues and aesthetics would be conducted in the design phase of the project.
-Noise wall locations are indicated in this FEIS in Table 3-25 and located as follows.
-They meet "reasonable and feasible" criteria between:
+Final noise wall locations will be defined in the FEIS for the Preferred Alternative.